-The Leader for Inclusion (also known as SENCo) at Prince Albert School is Mrs Amanda Turner.
-She will be on maternity leave from the end of September so there will be an Assistant Leader for Inclusion at Prince Albert School called Mrs Selma Shazadi.
-The Assistant Leader for Inclusion is responsible for for coordinating all the support for children with special educational needs (SEN) and ensuring the school’s Inclusion and SEND Policy is implemented in order to make sure all children get a consistent, high quality response to meeting their needs in school.
-They will also liaise with all the other people who may be coming into school to help support your child’s learning e.g. Pupil and School Support service.
+The Lead Practitioner for SEND and Inclusion (also known as SENCo) at Prince Albert School is Mrs Sam Syner.
+The Lead Practitioner for SEND and Inclusion is responsible for coordinating all the support for children with special educational needs (SEN) and ensuring the school’s Inclusion and SEND Policy is implemented in order to make sure all children get a consistent, high quality response to meeting their needs in school.
+They will also liaise with all the other people who may be coming into school to help support your child’s learning e.g. Pupil and School Support service or Educational Psychology.

-Mrs Shazadi works Tuesday to Friday and can be contacted on the main school telephone number 327 0594 ext 226 or via e-mail email@example.com
+Mrs Syner can be contacted on the main school telephone number 327 0594 ext 226 or via e-mail firstname.lastname@example.org.

 Deputy Head for PACT Inclusion

 Amanda Shotter is the DHT for Inclusion across the Prince Albert Community Trust.
 She is responsible for ensuring the best possible provision is put into place for all children with SEN in order for them to achieve outstanding outcomes.
-If your question cannot be answered by the classteacher or Assistant leader for Inclusion, they will discuss it with the Deputy Head for Trust Inclusion in order to come up with a solution.
-Mrs Shotter works Monday to Thursday and is part of the Central Support Team.
+If your question cannot be answered by the classteacher or Lead Practitioner for SEND and Inclusion, they will discuss it with the Deputy Head for Trust Inclusion in order to come up with a solution.
+Mrs Shotter works Monday to Thursday.

 We pride ourselves on listening to and building positive relationships with our parents and carers.